ERP-BPM/erp-bpm-stack/README.md

 ## Description

-This repositorie contains the configurations to deploy the microservices within the AWS platform (Lambda).
+This repository contains the configurations to deploy the microservices within the AWS platform (Lambda).

 ## Useful commands